About Us

 Sīlanātha

 Sīlanātha (meaning “protector of ethics”) first started coming to the centre in 2004 and was ordained in in 2011.
-Silanatha took on the role of Chair of the Buddhist Centre in September 2019.
-Previously he served on centre's Council as Treasurer, responsible for bookkeeping, invoicing, payments, and HMRC and Charity Commission compliance and returns.
-He also created and leads many of the activities we run in Clacton-on-Sea, as well being involved in a number of weekly classes.
-He also leads many events and day retreats at the Centre.
+He was chair of the centre from 2019 until 2024.
+He is responsible for financial matters at the centre - bookkeeping, invoicing, payments, and HMRC and Charity Commission compliance and returns.
+He taught classes in Clacton and is involved in a number of weekly classes, events and day retreats in Colchester

 Śrīkīrtī